*This post may contain affiliate links. Read more »

 Fresh Tomatoes:

-Juicy and vibrant fresh tomatoes bring a burst of freshness to the dish, enhancing the overall flavor profile of Loubia.
+Like matbucha, lubia is best made when locally grown tomatoes are at peak ripeness.
 If you don't have fresh tomatoes, you can substitute them with canned diced tomatoes or tomato puree.
 Just make sure to adjust the quantity based on your preferred level of tomato flavor.

 Smoked Paprika: